MrSchism/etc/README.md

 Ideally, any language would work, but the best tools work out-of-the-box; that being said, currently we're looking at java and powershell.
 If your tool is compiled, that works also.

-All projects must be open-source and wholly owned by you.
+All projects must be open source and wholly owned by you or your project team.